10X Sale

 1. Written

-It refers to printed or recorded materials such as plans, contracts, memos, minutes of the meeting, requirement analysis document, design documents risk registers and other related written materials.
-It is used to provide well-thought and well-planned details, thus easily to be reviewed than verbal communication because everything that has been written cannot be altered right away.
+It refers to printed or recorded materials such as plans, contracts, memos, minutes of the meeting, requirement analysis document, design documents, risk registers, and other related written materials.
+It is used to provide well-thought and well-planned details, thus, easily reviewed than verbal communication because everything that has been written cannot be altered right away.
 More so, it can be used for future reference.

-Written communication can be time consuming, but is extremely essential for formal scenarios which require approvals and having legal implications as well.
-Emails have ushered in a revolution in making written communication very fast and thus have become a preferred mechanism for sharing detailed information in fraction of a second.
+Written communication can be time consuming, but is extremely essential for formal scenarios which require approvals and have legal implications as well.
+Emails have ushered in a revolution in making written communication very fast, and thus, have become a preferred mechanism for sharing detailed information in fraction of a second.

 2. Oral/Verbal